Richard Frederick Thompson

 Richard Frederick Thompson (June 2, 1873 – September 25, 1949) was a farmer and political figure in Saskatchewan, Canada.
 He represented Weyburn in the House of Commons of Canada from 1917 to 1921 as a Unionist Party member.

 He was born in Grey County, Ontario, the son of Robert Thompson and the former Miss Hunter, and was educated there.
-He owned a farm at Weyburn, Saskatchewan.
+He owned a farm in Weyburn, Saskatchewan.
 Thompson was defeated when he ran for reelection in 1921.
 He died in Vancouver, British Columbia at the age of 76.